 Whilst this dominates its economy, a large number commute to London.

 The island has as many as 30 schools catering for children from primary through to secondary level many are rated highly which has encouraged families into the area.

-Canvey Island is the perfect spot for a quick getaway from the mainland and a small haven for those who live here.
+If you fancy moving to Canvey Island, it’s the perfect spot for a quick getaway from the mainland and a small haven for those who live here.

-The area is home to some of regions grandest properties.
+The area is home to some of the region’s grandest properties.